Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Application: Binary classification

 \section{Application: Binary classification}

 In this application, we use the \code{movies} dataset and fit four different models with the goal to predict the binary response \code{action} (0:~non-action movie, 1:~action movie, defined in the next code chunk), which encodes whether a movie is an action movie or not.
 The model \code{m_0} is unconditional; \code{m_tab} uses only one tabular predictor, \code{popularity}, as linear shift predictor; \code{m_text} uses only \code{texts} as an unstructured shift predictor; \code{m_semi} is a semi-structured model which uses both modalities as shift predictors.
+The purpose of the analysis is to show the potential gains in prediction performance that can be achieved when including the text data and learning an embedding, for which conventional statistical models would require extensive feature engineering.
+The models that do not include the text data could, in principle, also be fitted using \code{glm()} from the \pkg{MASS} \citep{pkg:MASS} package and yield virtually the same results as \pkg{\deeptrafo}.

-First, we encode the binary response as an ordered factor allowing us to use the framework of ordinal neural network transformation models \citep{kook2020ordinal}. \begin{CodeChunk} \begin{CodeInput} R> train$action <- ordered(train$genreAction) R> test$action <- ordered(test$genreAction, levels = levels(train$action)) \end{CodeInput} \end{CodeChunk}
+First, we encode the binary response as an ordered factor allowing us to use the framework of ordinal neural network transformation models \citep{kook2020ordinal}.
+This step is necessary because unordered factors are not supported by \pkg{\deeptrafo}. \begin{CodeChunk} \begin{CodeInput} R> train$action <- ordered(train$genreAction) R> test$action <- ordered(test$genreAction, levels = levels(train$action)) \end{CodeInput} \end{CodeChunk}